While the majority of our work deals with rare and sensitive species, ORBIC is also involved with ranking and tracking invasive species.

 impacts, and how to use iMapInvasives to record invasive species observations.
 (PDF, 1.4 MB)

-Each of the videos below can be downloaded in WRF format (WebEx video) or WMV (Windows Media video).
+Additionally, each of the videos below can be downloaded in WRF format (WebEx video) or WMV (Windows Media video).
 The WRF files are accessed by clicking on the title of the video.
 These are

 higher quality than the WMV files as they are the original recordings, but require WebEx Player to view, available to download for free.
 The WMV files play on